-The Executive Mansion recently announced that the theme for its 2016 Holiday Tree will be “Home for the Holidays.”
-VML has again been asked to assist in collecting ornaments from Virginia cities and towns for the tree that is displayed in the mansion’s ballroom.
-(Our friends at the Virginia Association of Counties will be collecting ornaments from the counties.)
+The tree was so popular that the Governor has asked VML to again collect local heritage ornaments from Virginia cities and towns.
+(Our friends at the Virginia Association of Counties will be collecting ornaments from counties.)

-Each locality is asked to again submit one hand-crafted ornament that uniquely represents their community.
+Each locality may submit one hand-crafted ornament that uniquely represents their community.
+You also may reuse an ornament sent previously if the ornament is still in displayable condition.
 The guidelines for making and submitting ornaments are below.

-- Each participating locality is asked to submit one holiday ornament.
+- Each participating locality may submit one ornament.

-- The theme of the ornament is totally up to the locality; however, we suggest a depiction of some unique feature that is specific to your community, such as an historic home, a noted person, a natural feature, an animal or plant from the region, etc.
+- The theme of the ornament is up to the locality; however, the Executive Mansion’s staff suggests a depiction of some unique feature that is specific to your community, such as a historic home, a noted person, a natural feature, an animal or plant from the region, etc.

 - The Executive Mansion prefers hand-made ornaments as opposed to purchased ornaments.

-- Preferred size of the ornament should be no larger than 6 inches in any dimension.
+- The ornament should be no larger than 6 inches in any dimension.
 Be mindful that the ornament is not too heavy to hang on the tree.

-- The finished ornament should be sent along with the name of the locality and artist placed on the back or bottom of the ornament.
+- The finished ornament should include the name of the locality and artist on the back or bottom.